• Skip to content

 In fact, the only mistake you made was to use the wrong “how are you”.

-10 authentic ways to say “how are you” in French
+Discover 16 ways to say how are you in French and other useful greetings!

 “Comment allez-vous “ is the most common “how are you”.
 You can safely use it with anyone in any situation.